Pre-Kindergarten to Grade Three

 - Boys participate in a daily sports period where they exercise and have fun while developing physical skills, teamwork, and good sportsmanship.

 By the end of the third grade, the last year of Lower School, Saint David's boys have mastered fundamental skills.
 They can read for comprehension and identify the main idea, make inferences, and track character development.
 They can write a strong descriptive paragraph and a beginning research paper.
 They can add, subtract, multiply, and divide and understand concepts of time, money, and measurement.
 They have strong study skills and are comfortable using our academic planner.
+They collaborate to solve problems.
 They have interacted with neighborhood schools, and have developed a sense of themselves as members of a wider community who share responsibility for its strength.
 Over the course of their Lower School years, they have discovered the foundations of what it means to be good men.